 - Educational attainment has been increasing throughout the OECD, in particular at tertiary level.
 Between 2000 and 2021, the share of 25-34 year-olds with tertiary attainment increased on average by 21 percentage points.
-In Hungary, the share also increased albeit at a slower pace, by 18 percentage points (from 15% in 2000 to 33% in 2021) (Figure 1).
-Hungary remains one of the 12 OECD countries where tertiary education is still less common than upper secondary or postsecondary non-tertiary education as the highest level of attainment among 25-34 year-olds. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
+In Greece, the share also increased albeit at a slower pace, by 20 percentage points (from 24% in 2000 to 44% in 2021) (Figure 1).
+Greece remains one of the 12 OECD countries where tertiary education is still less common than upper secondary or postsecondary non-tertiary education as the highest level of attainment among 25-34 year-olds. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
 Although the general increase in educational attainment has seen a parallel decline in the share of 25-34 year-olds without upper secondary attainment, 14% of young adults across the OECD still left school without an upper secondary qualification.
-In Hungary, the share is 13%, which is lower than the OECD average. - Higher educational attainment is often associated with better employment prospects and Hungary is no exception.
-In 2021 the employment rate among 25-34 year-olds with tertiary education in Hungary was 32 percentage points higher than among those with below upper secondary attainment and 6 percentage points higher than among those with upper secondary or postsecondary non-tertiary attainment.
-On average across OECD countries, the employment rate among 25-34 year-olds with a tertiary qualification was 26 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
+In Greece, the share is 8%, which is lower than the OECD average. - Higher educational attainment is often associated with better employment prospects and Greece is no exception.
+In 2021 the employment rate among 25-34 year-olds with tertiary education in Greece was 23 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
+On average across OECD countries, the employment rate among 25-34 year-olds with a tertiary qualification was 26 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
 While the positive link between educational attainment and employment rates holds for both men and for women across the OECD, it is particularly strong for women.
-In Hungary, 45% of women with below upper secondary attainment were employed in 2021, compared to 89% of those with tertiary attainment.
-In contrast, the figures were 70% and 93% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
-This was also the case during the COVID-19 pandemic in Hungary.
-Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment increased by 3.4 percentage points, by 1.3 percentage points for workers with upper secondary attainment and by 0.7 percentage points for workers with tertiary attainment.
-In 2021, unemployment for workers with below upper secondary attainment fell by 1.9 percentage points, compared to 2020, by 0.1 percentage points for workers with upper secondary attainment and by 0.4 percentage points for workers with tertiary attainment. - Educational attainment affects not just employment prospects, but also wage levels.
+In Greece, 20% of women with below upper secondary attainment were employed in 2021, compared to 65% of those with tertiary attainment.
+In contrast, the figures were 64% and 75% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
+However, this was not the case during the COVID-19 pandemic in Greece.
+Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment fell by 4.7 percentage points, by 1 percentage point for workers with upper secondary attainment and increased by 1.7 percentage points for workers with tertiary attainment.
+In 2021, unemployment for workers with below upper secondary attainment for workers with below upper secondary attainment increased by 4.2 percentage points, compared to 2020, while it fell by 4.1 percentage points for workers with tertiary attainment. - Educational attainment affects not just employment prospects, but also wage levels.
 On average across the OECD, 25-64 year-old workers with upper secondary or post-secondary non-tertiary attainment earn 29% more than workers with below upper secondary attainment, while those with tertiary attainment earn about twice as much.
-In Hungary, the earnings advantage of tertiaryeducated workers was even greater than the OECD average.
-In 2020, workers with upper
+In Greece, the earnings advantage of tertiaryeducated workers was smaller than the OECD average.
+In 2018, workers with upper secondary or post-secondary non-tertiary attainment earned 28% more than those with below upper secondary attainment and those with tertiary attainment earned 82% more.